filepszabolcs/spring-testing/README.md

 ### Testing by layers

 We can also distinguish our tests by application layer, and we can either write unit tests checking the functionality of one layer in isolation, or we can create integration tests to check the interaction between two or more layers, which are:

+Backend:
+- Controller layer
+- Service layer
 - Persistence layer
-- Service layer
-- Controller layer

 ### Folder and file structure